The Informal Rulemaking Process

 The summary that follows was prepared to help the public better understand how the rulemaking process works so that you may more effectively participate in it.
 We prepared it particularly for individuals, small businesses, and others who do not participate in the process on a regular basis.
 We want to stress that this web page provides only a brief summary – and one that we attempted to keep simple – of what we believe are the important elements in the process.
 It should not be relied on as a legal document.

-In our Rulemaking Requirements document, we provide hyperlinks to give you easy access to the statutes, executive orders, guidance documents, memoranda, etc. that contain the actual legal requirements or provide guidance on the process.
+In our Rulemaking Handbook document, updated May 2022 we provide hyperlinks to give you easy access to the statutes, executive orders, guidance documents, memoranda, etc. that contain the actual legal requirements or provide guidance on the process.

 - What is rulemaking?